-£1.4 million to support 8 new childhood cancer projects
+£1.6 million to fund 10 new childhood cancer projects

 Read more: Peer review and assessment processes

 Sequencing the unsequenceable: investigating uncharted genomic sequences in childhood leukaemia

 Around 10 per cent of the human genome remains unexplored, with some of the uncharted regions believed to play a role in the development of childhood cancer.
 In this pilot project, Professor Harrison and Dr Sarra Ryan are developing revolutionary, state-of-the-art technologies to explore this region for the first time, to improve our understanding of how childhood cancer develops and how it may be prevented.